duckduckgo/privacy-configuration/README.md

 # DuckDuckGo Privacy Configuration

-This repo hosts the configuration files used by DuckDuckGo's apps and Browser Extesnions to control which privacy features are enabled and disabled.
+The configuration files within this repo are used by DuckDuckGo's Apps and Browser Extensions and control which privacy protections are enabled or disabled.

-Additionally the configuration files contain exception lists where certain (or all) privacy protections are temporarily disabled due to site breakage issues caused by our protections.
-The reasons for these exceptions are generally caused by cases where a website tightly integrates 3rd party trackers into their site's functionality.
-Reasons for these exceptions are inlcuded in these configuration files.
+In some cases, privacy protections can cause conflicts that affect expected website functionality. `exception-lists` can be used to temporarily disable privacy protections in order to restore expected site functionality.

 This repo also contains code to build and deploy the configuration files.

 These files (in the `generated` directory) are served from: https://staticcdn.duckduckgo.com/trackerblocking/config/v1/...

 **Adding unprotected entries**

-To add a manual unprotected entry update the `tempUnprotectedDomains` of `exception-lists/trackers-unprotected-temporary.json`.
+To add an unprotected entry manually, update the `tempUnprotectedDomains` of `exception-lists/trackers-unprotected-temporary.json`.

 **Deprecated Files**

-Please note the files `trackers-unprotected-temporary.txt, trackers-whitelist-temporary.txt, protections.json, fingerprinting.json` in the
-`generated` directory are deprecated.
+Please note the files `trackers-unprotected-temporary.txt`, `trackers-whitelist-temporary.txt`, `protections.json`, `fingerprinting.json` in the `generated` directory are deprecated.
 These files are automatically generated and only used by legacy product versions.

-## Contributing
+Contributing
 You may open an issue in this GitHub repo or open a pull request.